openai/gym/README.rst

 `Dart <http://dartsim.github.io/>`_ is an open source physics engine for simulating articulated rigid bodies with high accuracy and efficiency and `PyDart2 <http://pydart2.readthedocs.io/en/latest/>`_ is a python binding of Dart.
-To install Dart and PyDart2, follow the instructions in `DartEnv<https://github.com/DartEnv/dart-env/wiki>`_ You'll have to also run ``pip install -e '.[dart]'`` if you didn't do the full install.
+To install Dart and PyDart2, follow the instructions in `DartEnv <https://github.com/DartEnv/dart-env/wiki>`_.
+You'll have to also run ``pip install -e '.[dart]'`` if you didn't do the full install.

 .. code:: python

 	  import gym
-	  env = gym.make('Humanoid-v1')
+	  env = gym.make('DartHopper-v1')
 	  env.reset()
 	  env.render()